marius-team/marius/README.md

 | big_embeddings | Table 6 | 2 hours | - |

 #### Experiment runner flags ####

+The following are flags for the `osdi2021/run_experiment.py` script

 `--overwrite`: Will overwrite previous experiment results.
 Can be used in case the experiment results get in an inconsistent state.